amiralariska/amiral-ariska-vscode-theme/amiral-ariska-theme-release-date.md

 | 15  |     Amiral Ariska Dark Retro Theme     | December 30, 2025 |
 | 16  |    Amiral Ariska Light Retro Theme     | December 30, 2025 |

 This is the release date for all Amiral Ariska VSCODE Themes.
-You can see the release date for each theme in the table above.
+You can see the release date for each vscode theme in the table above.
 More vscode themes will be coming soon.
 ## Amiral Ariska Theme Status
 | No  |           VSCODE Theme Name            |  Status  |
 | :-: | :------------------------------------: | :------: |